king-ben/palaeo/tutorial/README.md

 Generating the xml code
 -----------------------
 Now we will use R to generate the xml code for the operators on the age of each fossil site.
 You will need to install the R package **XML**.
-First, set a working directory that contains the **operators.xml.R** file which can be found [here](https://github.com/king-ben/palaeo/tree/master/R_xml_tools).
+First, set a working directory that contains the two tables with the taxon and site information, and the **operators.xml.R** file which can be found [here](https://github.com/king-ben/palaeo/tree/master/R_xml_tools).
 Then you need to enter a few commands.
 In the example, the code is as follows:
 ```
 library(XML)
 source("operators.xml.R")